Learn to Grow

 Transition Boot Camp is for parents of children with Down syndrome ages 13 to 21.
 A series of sessions are designed to give parents the tools they need to get the most out of the middle and high school secondary transition process required by IDEA.
 A corresponding Teen Class will be designed from the I’m Determined curriculum to practice self-determination skills all in a fun learning environment!

-If you are interested, please contact Sherry at Sklauer@virginiadsa.org.
+If you are interested, please contact Ame at abranam@virginiadsa.org.

 Webinars/Conferences